 All the Society's business is carried out in the UK but policyholders are geographically diverse.
-Its material lines of business are:
+Its material lines of business through the Society and third-party arrangements are:

 - Insurance with-profits participation.
 This covers the Society's with-profits regular and single premium life business (with-profits life). - Health Insurance with-profits participation.
 This covers the Society's Holloway-type business (with-profits health). - Other life insurance.
-This covers the Society's conventional non-profit life business e.g. Over 50s whole of life, term assurance and fixed rate bonds (non-profit - life).

-- Health Insurance.
+This covers the Society's conventional non-profit life business e.g. Over 50s whole of life, term assurance and fixed rate bonds (non-profit life). - Health Insurance.
 This covers the Society's pure income protection business (non-profit health). - Unit-linked.
 This covers the Society's holdings of Child Trust Funds ("CTF") (unit-linked).